 The pure essential oil is steam distilled from the leaves of the Kunzea ambigua plant.
 Aromatically, Kunzea has a pleasant scent with clean, fresh, invigorating undertones.
 The aroma is often compared to the scent of the Australian Bush.
 The pure essential oil has a pale yellow tinge that has comparable properties and uses to Tea Tree, Eucalyptus and Manuka.

 Therapeutic Properties and Benefits

 In comparison to other essential oils, the therapeutic potential of Kunzea Oil is still in its infancy.
 However, the combination of both anecdotal and scientific evidence and the increase in new studies being conducted in recent years, demonstrate that there are several proven and promising therapeutic uses of Kunzea Oil.
-This has led to Kunzea oil having been listed by the Therapeutic Goods Administration (TGA) for the following therapeutic claims:

 In addition to its various therapeutic uses, this refreshing and aromatic oil has a number of key benefits over alternative essential oils.
 Some key benefits of Kunzea Oil include:

 Botanical name: Kunzea ambigua

 Common name: Tasmanian Kunzea, Tick Bush, White Cloud, White Kunzea, Zea Oil

 Origin: Tasmania, Australia